symentis/BlackNest/README.md

 __Yeah__  - no Boilerplate - pure definitions.
 Easy to re-read and remember.
-Now we perform different combinations.
+Now we perform different combinations for the test.

 ```swift
 // You like named arguments?